Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 What to Expect

 Coordinated care.
 If your plan involves multiple providers on our team, your notes and results are shared across all of them.
 You will not have to repeat your story at every appointment.
-Your Integrative Care Coordinator serves as the clinical hub, making sure everyone has the full picture.
+Your Integrative Care Provider serves as the clinical hub, making sure everyone has the full picture.

 Tracking Your Progress